jonaslb/psiesta/README.md

 It is recommended to use [sisl](https://github.com/zerothi/sisl) for this.
 There are some shortcuts for the hamiltonian (as shown above), as well as density matrices and fermi energy.

-Further you may need to use a patched Siesta (there are two bugs that might cause crashes) -- see [JonasLB's Siesta branch on Gitlab](gitlab.com/jonaslb/siesta) for the patched version.
+Further you may need to use a patched Siesta (there are two bugs that might cause crashes) -- see [JonasLB's Siesta branch on Gitlab](https://gitlab.com/jonaslb/siesta) for the patched version. (see readme in the `jolubmaster` branch)

 ## Obtaining source, building and installing